4 out of 4 stars

 I rate this book 4 out of 4 stars.
 There were very few editing issues.
 The captivating story line, the development of the characters and the plot kept me intrigued until the end.

 This book would appeal to anyone who enjoys suspense.
 Be aware that the text does present some difficult themes.
-There are some scenes of torture and sexual abuse.
+There are references to torture and sexual abuse.

 View: on Bookshelves | on Amazon